11 Black LGBTQ Organizations to Support Right Now

 SisTers PGH is a Black, trans-led organization that does outreach and offers trans inclusion training as well as emergency housing and shelter for trans folks in the Pittsburgh area.
 It aims to amplify trans voices in regards to conversations around mental health support and access to services and opportunities.
 More information about the organization and where to donate can be found here.

 This organization seeks to ensure the liberation of Black LGBTQ+ migrants through education and organizing across borders.
-It’s led by a steering committee and is housed by the Transgender Law Center, the biggest national trans-led organization advocating for trans people and racial justice.
-The Project provides cash assistance to Black LGBTQ+ migrants and first generation folks impacted by coronavirus (COVID-19).
+It's led by a steering committee and is housed by the Transgender Law Center, the biggest national trans-led organization advocating for trans people and racial justice.
+The Project provides cash assistance to Black LGBTQ+ migrants and first-generation folks impacted by the coronavirus (COVID-19) pandemic.
 Visit the site to find more information about the Transgender Law Center and the Black LGBTQIA+ Migrant Project, along with where to donate.